Content from Introduction

 Code

-In the previous section, you pulled the code and move to the cloud-processing/standard-gke-cluster-gcs-imgdisk directory.
+In the previous section, you pulled the code and moved to your local cloud-processing/standard-gke-cluster-gcs-imgdisk directory.

 Argo CLI installed?